What is dyslexia

 In addition to these characteristics:

-The British Dyslexia Association (BDA) acknowledges the visual and auditory processing difficulties that some individuals with dyslexia can experience, and points out that dyslexic readers can show a combination of abilities and difficulties that affect the learning process.
+The British Dyslexia Association (BDA) acknowledges the visual and auditory processing difficulties that some individuals with dyslexia can experience and points out that dyslexic readers can show a combination of abilities and difficulties that affect the learning process.
 Some also have strengths in other areas, such as design, problem-solving, creativity, interaction, and oral skills.

-DYSLEXIA SIGNS AT EARLY YEARS
+DYSLEXIA SIGNS IN EARLY YEARS

 The following indicators may suggest that your child has dyslexia.
 Many young children will display these behaviours and make these mistakes even without dyslexia (So please don't diagnose your child without getting a formal assessment).
 Analysing the severity of the behaviour and the length of time that the behaviour persists can give vital clues to identifying dyslexia.